Secret to Save Tax: Revealed

 What are ELSS Funds?

-The only mutual fund eligible under 80C deductions is Equity Linked Savings Schemes, commonly known as ELSS.
-It falls under the category of equity mutual funds and invests at least 80% of its total assets in equity and equity-related instruments.
+The only mutual fund eligible under Section 80C income tax deductions is Equity Linked Savings Schemes, commonly known as ELSS.
+It is an equity mutual fund and invests at least 80% of its total assets in equity and equity-related instruments.
 It is one of the best schemes that offer tax benefits.
-Let’s find out!

 1. Tax Benefits